-The most popular vinegar in the natural health community is apple cider vinegar.
+Apple cider vinegar is the most popular type of vinegar in the natural health community.

-It is claimed to lead to all sorts of benefits, some of which are supported by science.
+It is claimed to lead to all sorts of benefits, many of which are supported by science.

 The first step exposes crushed apples (or apple cider) to yeast, which ferment the sugars and turn them into alcohol.

 In the second step, bacteria are added to the alcohol solution, which further ferment the alcohol and turn it into acetic acid — the main active compound in vinegar.

 In French, the word "vinegar" actually means "sour wine."

 Organic, unfiltered apple cider vinegar (like Bragg's) also contains "mother," strands of proteins, enzymes and friendly bacteria that give the product a murky appearance.